Ideology | “The Fate of Empires and Search for Survival” – or, why do empires rise and fall?

 The average life span of an empire coincides with ten generations, if a generation is taken as twenty-five years.

 Empires begin when a small people burst upon the world scene.
-The pattern is repeated from Alexander to Great to Mohammed to the Mongols to the British.
+The pattern is repeated from Alexander the Great to Mohammed to the Mongols to the British.

 During the outburst period the new empire displays courage and great energy.
 Thus the Arabs conquered Spain in 711 with only 12,000 men.
 Their ships were burnt behind them for added encouragement.
 There was no way back, only forward to conquest.

-These are bloody, but providential episodes — the imperial outburst spreads new customs, habits and modes of thought to the conquered people.
+These are bloody, though providential, episodes — the imperial outburst spreads new customs, habits, and modes of thought to the conquered people.

 The new empire also has the advantage of binding large geographical areas together to allow trade — but without arising national jealousies.
 Glubb points out that the then European Economic Community is attempting to do what empires achieve through economic unity, but it cannot do so because the nations involved are rivals rather than vassals yoked together by an empire.